cozygene/MTV-LMM/README.md

 Output format
 -----------------------

-The output is a matrix of taxa (after qc i.e., taxa prevalent in at least 10% of the samples) and their temporal effects.
-Taxa is conserded 'autorehgressive' if the Time_explainability component is significant (p_value_adjusted <= 0.05)
+The output is a matrix of taxa and their temporal effects.
+Taxa is conserded 'autorehgressive' if the Time_explainability component is significant (p_value_adjusted <= 0.05).
+Only qc taxa are presented (i.e., taxa that are present in at least 10% of the temporal samples).

 | VALUE  |DESCRIPTION |
 | ------------- | ------------- |